 Express Yourself aims to promote confidence, self-esteem and initiative amongst young people aged 8-15 in Derby who may be from newly arrived communities and are looking to widen their skills in art.
 The goal is to offer opportunities where the participants can work and collaborate with both professional artists as well as one another using different art mediums.
-Each Block consists of 6 weekly afterschool workshops.
+Each block consists of weekly afterschool workshops.

 It is inclusive and accessible for families, and the use of art reduces potential for exclusion due to language barriers.